-The Program:
+The program:

-- seeks to deliver transformative investment to Australian urban communities through the design and delivery of precincts based on the principles of unifying people and places, serving local community needs, growing their economies and building community amenity through improving the liveability, sustainability, productivity, equity and resilience of urban areas. - requires a partnership approach, bringing together governments, businesses and communities to deliver multi-purpose urban precincts that are place-based, tailored to local needs and positioned around a shared vision, need or theme. - supports joint investment in precincts as 'places with purpose', that encompass multiple infrastructure elements delivered by various parties through long-term partnerships between multiple providers.
+- Seeks to deliver transformative investment in regional, rural and remote Australia based on the principles of unifying regional places, growing their economies and serving their communities. - Requires a partnership approach, bringing together governments, businesses and communities to deliver multi-purpose regional precincts that are place-based, tailored to local needs and have a shared vision in how that precinct connects to the region.
+Applications should include multiple identified partners with a demonstrated interest/investment in the project.